madstone0-0/Notes/_Raws/Calc/Limits.md

+---
-# Limit of a Function
+title: Limit of a Function
+author: Madiba Hudson-Quansah
+creator: Madiba Hudson-Kansai
+subject: Calculus 1
+tags:
+    - Calculus
+    - Limit
+---

-Reporting about the behavior of a function within the range of its dangerous values.
+Reporting about the behaviour of a function within the range of its dangerous values.

 $$
 f(x) = x^2 + {1\over x}